Human Resource Development

 Specialist Training Support

-Casio will increase its training menu and expand its training aimed at engineers wanting to advance their expertise in order to support the careers of employees as specialists.
-In training for new hire engineers, Casio provides group training and creative planning workshops aimed at giving them basic technology skills.
+Casio implements its training aimed at engineers wanting to advance their expertise in order to support the careers of employees as specialists.
+In training for new hire engineers, Casio provides group training and design thinking workshops aimed at giving them basic technology skills.
 This is part of Casio’s efforts to develop employees’ basic skills as engineers.

 In addition, Casio helps employees improve their expertise by offering skill selective training (specialized skills) so that employees can acquire the necessary skills in their own engineering field.
 Employees can choose the subjects they need from about 600 courses.
-In addition, Casio provides support to broaden its employees’ perspectives and accelerate the speed of their growth.
-For example, Casio offers cross-industry association training in which employees are selected to participate with engineers from other companies in learning skills together and stimulating each other as they grapple with issues.
-Casio will continue to increase measures to raise engineer specialized skills.
+Casio also provides cross-industry association training in which employees are selected to participate with engineers from other companies in learning skills together to help broaden their perspectives and accelerate the speed of their growth.

 Appropriate management by supervisors is essential for employees as they independently shape their careers.
 With this aim, managers are given training on practical content such as how to run an organization in which subordinates will act independently and management methods that will motivate subordinates, as well as training to deepen their understanding on goal (KPI) setting, evaluations and feedback interviews in the new evaluation system.